linroger/Wealth-of-Nations/Financial Instruments/Pricing of Financial Instruments/Asset Price Dynamics.md

 $$\ln S_{t+1}=\ln S_t+\ln(1+u_t).$$

 We can then see how the stochastic process for the asset price evolves.
-Sup pose we start from a given value $S_{0}$ ,then
+Sup pose we start from a given value $S_{0}$ , then

 $$\begin{aligned}
 &\ln S_{1} =\ln S_0+\ln(1+u_0) \\